 Despite relatively low spatial sensitivity of EEG, it claims multiple advantages over some of the previously listed brain imaging and brain research techniques:

 - EEG has very high temporal resolution compared to fMRI.
 It can pick up the rapid reactions of the brain that happen at the speed of milliseconds, which allows it to sync very accurately what happens in the brain and in the environment.
+EEG is recorded at sampling rates between 250 and 2000 Hz in clinical and research settings.
+More modern EEG data collection systems can record at sampling rates above 20,000 Hz if desired.

 - Significantly lower hardware costs and total cost of ownership (TCO).